UntitledModGame/UntitledModGame.github.io/blog/2023-10-04_results_orientated.md

 <!-- truncate -->

-### UH OH: HOT TAKES INCOMING!
+This article will discuss the difference between 2 development methods:

-In this article, I discuss the difference between "results orientated" development, and "systems orientated" development.
+- "Results orientated development"

-Ok.
-So what do I mean when I say "results orientated"?<br/>
+- and "Systems orientated development"

 When I say a development cycle is "results orientated", I mean that the developers start with the player interactions/gameplay in mind, and develop the product from there.

 ------------------